 “A warrior’s highest task is not to pull out his sword, not to fight.”

 Maybe we can imagine the Czech Republic as a “wise warrior”, aiming to protect the peace.
 Mythologically, this is the role of Quirinus…

 Quirinus, like Mars, was a war god.
 His role was to defend communities and their crops against disease.
 He drove off disease, rust on crops.
 He was the veteran warrior always on guard during the time of peace.
 So, if we liken the Czech Republic to Quirinus, then what is the modern equivalent of crop disease?
 What can the Czech Republic protect the world from?
 Here are three levels of potential enemies:

 - At the political level: Czechs’ respect for harmony can be a beacon of hope for humanity and help heal the world, which suffers from conflicts, wars, and sorrow.
 The Czech archetype can fight the root of all modern crop diseases: fundamental hatred.

 - At the social level: In an ego-driven world, where individuals are taught and forced to fight for everything, the joyous Czech Quirinus can fight to reduce the world’s stress, boredom and ennui, healing our collective soul.
 It can also fight for the Aphrodite, our yearning for the nicer things and beauty in life and become a design hub.

 - At the individual level: Globally, spirituality is on the rise.
-Pious people practice religion, secular ones turn to Eastern traditions such as mediation and yoga.
-Also yearning for creativity is on the rise.
+Pious people practice religion, secular ones turn to Eastern traditions such as meditation and yoga.
+Also, yearning for creativity is on the rise.
 Individuals want to transform themselves and look for a North Star.
-Czech Republic can be the Mecca for innovation, where individuals as well as corporations could discover their gifts and create a better self.
+The Czech Republic can be the Mecca for innovation, where individuals, as well as corporations, could discover their gifts and create a better self.